Muhammed-L-Ahmad/link-in-bio/README.md

 # Link-in-Bio
 Link-in-bio is the first project in the bootcamp.
+It mimics linktree link-in-bio pages.
 Use bin/server to start up codespace.